cwithers2/ankichess/README.md

 # Anki Chess
 Generate Anki packages from chess PGN files using the `genanki` and `chess` modules.

-`ankichess` is the single program file in this project.
+`ankichess.py` is the single program file in this project.
 It is written in Python 3 and is called from the commandline.

 ## Installing Dependencies
 - `pip3 install genanki`
 - `pip3 install chess`

 ## Install
 Currently there is no install tool.
-You can manually add `ankichess` to your path or call it from its project directory.
+You can manually add `ankichess.py` to your path or call it from its project directory.

 ## Usage
-`ankichess [-h] [--mainline] [--blindfold] [--game NUM] PGN_FILE OUT_FILE TITLE`
+`ankichess.py [-h] [--mainline] [--blindfold] [--game NUM] PGN_FILE OUT_FILE TITLE`

 | argument      | positional | optional | description                                                               |
 |---------------|:----------:|:--------:|---------------------------------------------------------------------------|